Garbla1975/GWD238/readMe.txt

 Obiwan has taught you well, my son…

 Soon the rebellion will be crushed and young Skywalker will be one of us.

+A long time ago in a galaxy far far away........